tpatterson1996/lcc-metadata-manual/publish/faq.md

    > Files and contact lists will not merge.
 The new import will overwrite the older version. **Best Practice**: Maintain a master contacts list that is accessible by multiple editors.
 It is recommend that only one person edit the same project/product at the same time to help with version control.

+5. If my items are password protected, do I still need to create metadata for them?
+   > Make a metadata record that points to a secure \(password-protected\) location on ScienceBase.
+Your items will remain private until you see fit to publish.